TejasJay/SensorFaultPrediction/README.md

 # Solution

-Here we implemented an end to end solution, which increased the production by 20% and cut downtime by 15%, in turn generating more revenue and delivering the products according to the client’s requirement.
+Here we implemented an end to end solution, which <b>increased the production by 20%</b> and cut downtime by 15%, in turn generating more revenue and delivering the products according to the client’s requirement.
 I have designed and built the complete system architecture to demonstrate how we solved the business problem.
 I am using a sample raw data that I used to build the solution, for this demonstration.

 # Running the application